A Resource Guide for Displaced People Battling Substance Use Disorder

 - Eleven percent said they filed for bankruptcy.

-This damage can be hard to overcome or forgive, even among the closest family.
-It gets to a tipping point that often leads to severance of the relationship and subsequent homelessness.
+This damage can be hard to overcome or forgive, even among the closest family members when it reaches a tipping point that often leads to severance of the relationship and consequentially homelessness.

 Job Loss and Financial Difficulties

-You can only nurse an addiction and a substance use disorder at the same time for so long before it catches up to you.
+You can only nurse a substance use disorder for so long before it catches up to you.
 Eventually, alcohol or drug abuse will impact your professional performance, slowly eroding your ability to do your job and be relied upon at work.
 Over 13 million American drug users are employed, and nearly nine percent of them have full-time jobs.
-There is a clear link between substance abuse and unemployment, as well, with substance abuse affecting work performance and professional stability.
+There is a clear link between substance abuse and unemployment, with substance abuse’s deleterious impact on work performance, absenteeism, and overall professional stability.

-Finally, it’s common for severely addicted people to blow through their savings and even sell their assets in the support of their dependency.
+Finally, it’s common for severely addicted people to blow through their savings and retirement, and even sell their assets in support of their drug and alcohol use.
 Lack of employment and little to no financial resources very often leads to unstable living situations.

 Homelessness and Substance Abuse among Children